 "Up until then," Sullivan said, "four-strand ropes had never been made.
 That changed the whole rope world.
 The rope became faster; the sport became faster.
 It definitely changed the rope world forever."

 In his 1998 patent application, Sullivan cites the importance of even a tenth of a second when world record runs were clocking in at 3.8 seconds.
-In 2017, when Junior Nogueira and Kaleb Driggers set the new world record at 3.3 seconds, they were both swinging Classic's Powerline4, featuring the patented Coretec technology, which doesn't in any way counter Sullivan's assertions.
+In 2017, when Kaleb Driggers and Junior Nogueira tied the world record at 3.3 seconds, they were both swinging Classic's Powerline4, featuring the patented Coretec technology, which doesn't in any way counter Sullivan's assertions.

 Now, with the support of his new employers, Sullivan is looking forward to discovering what else he can create in an industry that he predicts to be on the cusp of yet another evolutionary shift.